AnthonyNicklin/milestone01-TheMonkees/README.md

 ## UX ##

 Starting with a mobile first design approach to this project I started creating wireframes for mobile and small screens.
 I then moved onto creating mockups for medium and larger screens.
 The design of the site is clean, simple but funky in keeping with the 60's style the band has.
-I kept to a simple color scheme in keeping with the main background image that I chose to use.
+I kept to a simple color scheme matching the main background image that I chose to use.
 Having a clean cut design, I feel makes it easier for the fan to read and use the website.

 Below are user stories that were conducted in order to gain clear goals that needed to be achieved for this website.
 1. As a fan I wanted to listen to current and back catalogue tracks.